MWPSBCID/Kemono-Search/README.md

 # Use
-If run without arguments it will create an output.txt file in its own directory.
+If run without arguments it will create an output.txt file and an output.json file in the directory in which it is run.

 ## Command line arguments: